 What to do:

-Crush the blackberries in a brewing bucket and pour about 2.25 litres (4 pints) of boiling water over them and leave for a few hours to infuse.
+Crush the blackberries in a brewing bucket and pour about 2.25 litres (4 pints) of boiling water over them.
+Add the sugar, mix well to dissolve and leave for a few hours to infuse.

 Add the same amount of cold water and the pectolase.
 Put the lid on and shake well to mix.